violentmonkey/violentmonkey.github.io/content/api/gm.md

         - <Field name="silent?" type="boolean" comment="since VM2.15.2, Chrome 70" defaultValue="false" />

             No sounds/vibrations when showing the notification.
 Only for Chromium-based browsers as of Aug 2023.

+        - <Field name="tag?" type="string" comment="since VM2.15.4"/>

+            Unique name of the notification, e.g. 'abc', same as the web Notification API.
+Names are scoped to each userscript i.e. your tag won't clash with another script's tag.

+            The purpose of a tagged notification is to replace an older notification with the same tag, even if it was shown in another tab (or before this tab was navigated elsewhere and your notification had `zombieTimeout`).

+        - <Field name="zombieTimeout?" type="number" comment="since VM2.15.4" defaultValue="0"/>

+            Number of milliseconds to keep the notification after the userscript "dies", i.e. when its tab or frame is reloaded/closed/navigated.
+If not specified or invalid, the default behavior is to immediately remove the notifications.

         - <Field name="onclick?" type="() => void" />